Rebalancing: How to get your portfolio back on track

 3rd pillar

 If you hold part of your assets in the 3rd pillar: Rebalancing is usually automated here.
-You enter your risk profile once and the provider takes care of the rebalancing for you – often already included in the management fees.
-You still have to take care of rebalancing your free assets yourself.
+You enter your risk profile once, and the provider handles the rebalancing for you—often already included in the management fees.
+However, you still need to take care of rebalancing your freely available assets yourself.

 Taxes